-Note: An individual with a substantial Extension appointment may have a small teaching load, yet may provide instruction through venues other than University teaching, e.g., community-based education, on-line webinars, etc. Refer to the Outreach section of this document for Departmental recommendations regarding criteria for evaluating these activities.
+Note: An individual with a substantial Extension appointment may have a small teaching load, yet may provide instruction through venues other than University teaching, e.g., community-based education, on-line webinars, etc. Refer to the Outreach section of this document for School recommendations regarding criteria for evaluating these activities.

-b) Research and scholarly work - Appointment or promotion from assistant to associate professor is based on scholarly research accomplishments that reflect independent and programmatic scholarly activity appropriate to the candidate's field and area of specialization.
+b) Research and scholarly work - Appointment or promotion from assistant to associate professor is based on scholarly research accomplishments through applied and/or basic research, creative endeavors, or interpretive scholarship.
+These accomplishments must reflect independent and programmatic scholarly activity appropriate to the candidate's field and area of specialization.
 A reputation for excellence among peers at this and other institutions should be emerging.
-This reputation will be evidenced by publications, grantsmanship, attendance and presentations at national meetings, and invited participation in post- graduate programs, national meetings and symposia.
+This reputation will be evidenced by publications, grantsmanship, attendance and presentations at national meetings, and invited participation in post-graduate programs, national meetings and symposia.
 The candidate's efforts and results should be attracting the attention and respect of professional peers.

 Given the diversity of appointments individuals have, research activity should be evaluated in the context of the position description and the candidate's assignment.
-For example a faculty member on 35% research appointment would normally be expected to produce three scholarly articles every two years.
+For example, a faculty member on 35% research appointment would normally be expected to produce three scholarly articles every two years.

 It should be noted that research productivity will be considered a function of both quality and quantity.
-Judgments of quality will be made by Department members after reviewing the candidate's scholarly work.
+Judgments of quality will be made by School members after reviewing the candidate's scholarly work.
 The esteem and publishing practices of the journals and publishing houses with which the candidate publishes add weight to a judgment of quality.
 Additionally, reviews in scholarly journals, citations by others in journal articles or books, reviews conducted for journals, and reviews of grant applications also add weight to a judgment of quality.
 Each candidate will be expected to make the case for his/her research activities and present quantifiable evidence of their achievements in this area.

-Evidence of "independent and programmatic" research includes: a sustained record of research publications in respected, carefully reviewed scholarly journals or book chapters and books; a publication record at least matching the faculty members agreed research assignment, a significant number of which are senior-authored; evidence of efforts to obtain internal/external funding; presentations at the national level and intellectual property patents and copyrights.
+Evidence of "independent and programmatic" research includes: a sustained record of research publications in respected, carefully reviewed scholarly journals or book chapters and books; a publication record at least matching the faculty members agreed research assignment, a significant number of which are senior-authored; evidence of internal grant writing activity and evidence of engagement in external grant writing activity; evidence of creative endeavors or interpretive scholarship; presentations at the national level and/or intellectual property patents and copyrights.
 For faculty with extension appointments, extramural funding can support curriculum/program evaluation, development/testing of best practices, testing of the effectiveness of new resources (e.g., videos, web sites), and other applied research projects.
 Publications can include papers published in journals focusing on informing practice or social policy.
 Research reports published by extension faculty may also be located in refereed publications designed for applied audiences.